rcemper/Backport-JSON-to-Cache/README.md

 # Backport %JSON.* to Caché
 Full backport from IRIS for Windows (x86-64) 2020.1 (Build 215U) Mon Mar 30 2020 20:14:33 EDT

+> :warning:
+> **Warning**: This project is NOT official InterSystems software and is therefore supported ONLY by the developer community.

 IRIS brought us an excellent %JSON.Package
 It is an essential component of the Project Manager (ZPM)
 This backport makes it available also in Caché and builds a base to eventually backport also ZPM.